Sunday, December 10, 2023

 NOTE: Most park restroom facilities are open to the public from April 15 to October 15 from dawn to dusk.
 The restrooms at Abshire Cabin and at the warming house in Shanklin Park, however, remain open year-round.

 Area: 75.5 Acres.
 Donated to the Parks and Recreation Department in 1986, this is the second largest park in the City.
 Developed to accommodate primarily passive and interpretive programs, Abshire Park helps to maintain balance in the park system between active and passive recreational opportunities.
 The park lies adjacent to, and is accessible from the Pumpkinvine Trail, a leg of the Maple City Greenway Trail Network.
 The north end of the park is a managed natural area and includes a prairie restoration, wet lands, and traditional forest.
 Rock Run Creek borders the park to the southwest and provides an excellent habitat.
 Abshire Cabin, a rentable enclosed pavilion, is located at this park.

 Area: 11.08 Acres.
-This park's features include a children's interactive art and music play area, hill slide, lookout towers, climbing wall, open play spaces, and trails.
+This park's features include a children's interactive art and music play area, hill slide, lookout towers, climbing wall, open play spaces, trails and houses the Allan J. Kauffman Pavilion.
 It also has community gardens.
-Allan J. Kauffman Park was the recipient of the Indiana Park & Recreation Association's award for Exceptional Park Design in 2015.
+Mill Street Park was the recipient of the Indiana Park & Recreation Association's award for Exceptional Park Design in 2015.

 Bakersfield Park, 1302 Baker Avenue (corner of Baker Street and Winter Avenue)